 - Shoulder, arm, upper back pain

 - Numbness or tingling of the face, arms

 - Cognitive and emotional symptoms (irritability, trouble concentrating)

-Being in a high-speed accident, experiencing severe pain, having trouble moving your neck, and tingling or pain that travels through the arms are all indicative of a more serious and lasting whiplash injury.
+Being in a high-speed accident, experiencing severe pain, having trouble moving your neck, and tingling or pain that travels through the arms all indicate a more severe and lasting whiplash injury.

-Additionally, some people are more at risk for more severe injuries, including those who have had whiplash or other back/neck problems previously and the elderly.
+Additionally, some people are more at risk for more severe injuries, including those who previously had whiplash or other back/neck problems and the elderly.

 The treatment for WAD initially involves pain medication and exercise.
-Physical therapy involves strength training to improve posture, which in turn reduces stress on the spine and neck tissues.
+Physical therapy involves strength training to improve posture, reducing stress on the spine and neck tissues.

 Chronic neck pain is usually the result of a spinal or neurological injury, not a tissue injury.
 Treatment for chronic neck pain depends on the type of underlying injury, be it surgery to repair a herniated disc or epidural injections for pain.

-- Lack of awareness of impending impact (in spite of what many believe)
+- Lack of awareness of impending impact (despite what many believe)